 When a spouse is left and handed an unwanted divorce, they feel like they've lost control over the path of their marriage and plans for their future.
 You, the spouse who wants the divorce, are now in control, and if you behave badly toward the spouse you are leaving, this will only promote more conflict and do more emotional harm.

-I'm not telling you that you have to like your spouse's reaction.
-Most likely, there will be a difficult response to your desire to divorce.
-Showing compassion for what he or she is experiencing, and the transition they are going through will make the process of divorce easier for all involved.
+You don't have to like your spouse's reaction.
+Most likely, there will be a difficult response to your desire to divorce, but showing compassion for what he or she is experiencing, and the transition they are going through, will make the process of divorce easier for all involved.